GoDToD/ISAPA/README.md

 This guide provides step-by-step instructions to set up and run the Study Abroad RAG System locally.

+The Python version we used for development is 3.10.16

 ### 1. Clone the Repository

 ```bash